vergeldelacruz/rebel-artist-web/README.md

 # rebel-artist-web
-A SPA develop using React.
+A SPA develop using React and Apollo Client.
 This project consumes data from a GraphQL server.

 ## Quick Setup